The Forecasting performance of the Factor model with Martingale Difference errors: Empirical Analysis

-\section{Data description and forecasting procedure}
+This section aims to assess the predictive capabilities of FMMDE equipped with the factor selection procedure based on the sequential testing procedure (hereafter denoted as FMMDE$_{ST}$) on the macroeconomic aggregates from the\cite{mccracken2016fred} dataset.
+The performance of FMMDE$_{ST}$ is compared to that of the same model when factor selection is performed according to the eigenvalue ratio methodology (hereafter FMMDE$_{\lambda}$).
+The two models, SW and LYB, are also included in the analysis: the optimal number of factors is determined following \cite{bai2002determining} $IC_{p2}$ criterion in the case of SW model, whereas the eigenvalue ratio methodology is used in the case of LYB model (denoted as LYB$_{\lambda}$).
+All results are compared to those of a univariate autoregressive model, which is used as a benchmark for all empirical comparisons.

+\subsection{Data Description and Forecasting Procedure}

-In our experiment we shall consider an $n$ dimensional covariance stationary process $\mathbf{x_{t}} = (x_{1t},\dots,x_{nt})$ forming a large dataset of economic indicators.
-Let $y_{t}$ be the variable to be predict, part of the same set of variables: we are interested in forecasting $y_{t}$ at horizon $h$ by using all the information made available by $\mathbf{x_{t}}$.
+We consider an $n$ dimensional stationary process $\mathbf{x}_{t} = (x_{1t},\dots,x_{nt})$ forming a large dataset of economic indicators.
+Let $y_{t}$ be the variable to be predicted, part of the same set of variables: we are interested in forecasting $y_{t}$ at horizon $h$ by using all the information made available by $\mathbf{x}_{t}$.
 The dataset consists of monthly observations on 123 U.S. macroeconomic time series observed from January 1959 to December 2019.
-The series are grouped into 8 categories that are listed in the Appendix.
-As reported in McCracken \& NG (2015), the series are all transformed to be stationary by taking first or second differences, logarithms or first or second differences of logarithms.
-Let $y_{t+h}$ denote the variables to be predicted in a $h$-period ahead forecast.
-When predicting real activity variables, $y_{t+h}$ is defined as the $h$-period growth at an annual rate.
-As an example, let $IP_t$ the level of Industrial Production index we obtain
+The time series are grouped into eight categories listed in the Appendix.
+As reported in \cite{mccracken2016fred}, the series are all transformed to be stationary by taking first or second differences, logarithms, or first or second differences of logarithms.
+After transforming the series, the available data range from February 1962 to December 2019, for a total of $T = 695$ observations.
+Let $y^{h}_{t+h}$ denote the variables to be predicted in a $h$-period ahead forecast.
+Following \cite{stock2002macroeconomic}, when predicting real activity variables, $y^{h}_{t+h}$ is defined as the $h$-period growth at an annual rate.
+As an example, let $IP_t$ the level of the Industrial Production index we obtain

+where $y_t = 1200*\text{ln}(IP_t/IP_{t-1})$.
 When predicting the nominal price and wage series, $y_{t+h}$ is defined as the $h$-period growth of monthly changes.
-As an example, let $CPI_t$ be the level of Consumer Price Index, we obtain
+As an example, let $CPI_t$ be the level of the Consumer Price Index; we obtain